TechRadar Verdict

 The Dyson Ball Animal is an upright, corded vacuum that prioritizes suction power and dust capacity over a lightweight form factor.
 Once upon a time there were two camps of vacuum buyer – the upright evangelists versus the cylinder snobs, and never the twain did meet.
 Nowadays most people have converted to cordless stick vacuums, and never looked back.
 But clearly there are a few lingering souls who remain loyal to corded vacuums and, for those wedded to the corded upright in particular, Dyson's Ball Animal remains king.

 I tried one out to see how it compares to the rest of today's best upright vacuums, and if it's worth considering over one of the best cordless vacuums on the market.
-This generation launched in 2022 and is an update on the Ball Animal 2 – although generally it's just referred to as the Ball Animal, no number, aside from in the US, where they typically put a 3 on there.
+The Ball Animal 3 launched in 2022 and is an update on the Ball Animal 2; in the UK and Australia it's simply known as the Ball Animal, but it's essentially the same machine, so don't worry that you might be buying a less advanced model.

 The Ball Animal boasts multiple filtration systems (with lots of engineering jargon to make them sound extra whizzy) that make it popular with allergy sufferers.
 There’s no doubt it is incredibly sucky and drags dust from the very core of carpets, and I also appreciated the massive bin capacity, which felt like a treat after the daily emptying demanded by most cordless vacuums.